 Headspace is an app that teaches you meditation techniques.
 It’s said that meditation is a practice just like any other skill.
 Because it involves people doing nothing, a lot of people overlook this.

 It takes a lot of effort to think of nothing!
 This is why meditation is the perfect example of a skill you can improve through the little-and-often approach of microlearning.
-Every time you log on and spend time meditating, you’re strengthening your ability to instill a bit of stillness in your mind.
+Every time you log on and spend time meditating, you’re strengthening your ability to instil a bit of stillness in your mind.
 After a while meditation will become second nature.

 Newsletters are often overlooked but are a prime example of microlearning in the wild.
 They’re usually sent on a weekly or monthly basis.
 In a corporate environment, they inform customers of updates within the company.
 The Skimm is one of the most popular newsletters.
 It’s sent out Monday-Friday and highlights the top news stories of that day.